Elderberry Harvest Guide

 When to contact Not Far From The Tree to schedule a pick:

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ripe at email@example.com or 647-769-7425.
-A good time to call is when an entire cluster of Elderberries is a purplish-black and not green, as this means the berries are ripe and ready for harvesting.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
+A good time to do this is when an entire cluster of Elderberries is a purplish-black and not green, as this means the berries are ripe and ready for harvesting.

 You’ll know they’re ready to harvest when…